Topics on topology and superstring theory: D-brane charges and K-theory - Part I

 for $\alpha \in H^{*}(WY_{p}, \mathbb{Q})$ and $\beta \in H^{*}(S, \mathbb{Q})$.
 Thus:

 Since the two terms are equal for every form $C$, we get formula \eqref{SplittingCharge}.
-We thus get: \begin{quote} \textbf{Splitting principle:} \emph{a brane $Y$ with gauge bundle is equivalent to a set of sub-branes $Y_{k}$ with trivial gauge bundle, such that the total charge density of the two configurations is the same.} \end{quote} The physical interpretation of this conjecture is the phenomenon of tachyon condensation (v. \cite{Witten} and \cite{Evslin}): the quantization of strings extending from a brane to an antibrane leads to a tachyonic mode, which represents an instability and generates a process of annihilation of brane and antibrane world-volumes via an RG-flow (v. \cite{APS}), leaving lower dimensional branes.
-In particular, given a brane $Y_{p}$ with gauge bundle $E \rightarrow WY_{p}$, we can write $E = (E - \rk\, E) + \rk\, E$, so that $E - \rk\, E \in \tilde{K}(WY_{p})$: thus we see this configuration as a triple made by a brane $Y_{p}$ with gauge bundle $\rk\, E$, a brane $Z_{p}$ with gauge bundle $E$ and an antibrane $\overline{Z}_{p}$ with gauge bundle $\rk\, E$.
-Thus, by tachyon condensation, only $Y_{p}$ remains (with trivial bundle, i.e., only with its own charge), while $Z_{p}$ and $\overline{Z}_{p}$ annihilate giving rise to lower dimensional branes with trivial bundle, as stated in the splitting principle.
-Moreover, if we consider a stack of pairs $(Y_{p}, \overline{Y}_{p})$ with gauge bundles $E$ and $F$ respectively, this is equivalent to consider gauge bundles $E \oplus G$ and $F \oplus G$ respectively, since, viewing the factor $G$ as a stack of pairs $(Z_{p}, \overline{Z}_{p})$ with the \emph{same} gauge bundle, we have that by tachyon condensation $Z_{p}$ and $\overline{Z}_{p}$ disappear, leaving no other subbranes.
-This is exactly the physical interpretation of the stable equivalence relation of K-theory.
-This principle, as we will see, is an inverse of Sen conjecture, but we will actully use it to show Sen conjecture in this setting.
+We thus get: \begin{quote} \textbf{Splitting principle:} \emph{a D-brane $WY_{p}$ with gauge bundle is dynamically equivalent to a set of sub-branes $WY_{(k)}$ with trivial gauge bundle, such that the total charge density of the two configurations is the same.} \end{quote} The physical interpretation of this conjecture is the phenomenon of tachyon condensation \cite{Sen,Witten,Evslin}: the quantization of strings extending from a brane to an antibrane leads to a tachyonic mode, which represents an instability and generates a process of annihilation of brane and antibrane world-volumes via an RG-flow \cite{APS}, leaving lower dimensional branes.
+In particular, given a D-brane $WY_{p}$ with gauge bundle $E \rightarrow WY_{p}$, we can write $E = (E - \rk\, E) + \rk\, E$, so that $E - \rk\, E \in \tilde{K}(WY_{p})$, where $\tilde{K}(WY_{p})$ is the reduced K-theory group of $WY_{p}$ \cite{Atiyah}: thus we think of this configuration as a triple made by a D-brane $WZ_{p}$ with gauge bundle $\rk\, E$, a brane $WY_{p}$ with gauge bundle $E$ and an antibrane $\overline{WZ}_{p}$ with gauge bundle $\rk\, E$.
+By tachyon condensation only $WZ_{p}$ remains (with trivial bundle, i.e.\ only with its own charge), while $WY_{p}$ and $\overline{WZ}_{p}$ annihilate giving rise to lower dimensional branes with trivial bundle, as stated in the splitting principle.
+Moreover, if we consider a stack of pairs $(WY_{p}, \overline{WY}_{p})$ with gauge bundles $E$ and $F$ respectively, this is equivalent to consider gauge bundles $E \oplus G$ and $F \oplus G$ respectively, since, viewing the factor $G$ as a stack of pairs $(WZ_{p}, \overline{WZ}_{p})$ with the \emph{same} gauge bundle, it happens that by tachyon condensation $WZ_{p}$ and $\overline{WZ}_{p}$ disappear, leaving no other subbranes.
+This is the physical interpretation of the stable equivalence relation in K-theory.
+This principle, as we will see, is an inverse of the Sen conjecture, but we will actually use it to show the Sen conjecture in this setting.

 \paragraph{Remark:} the splitting principle holds only at rational level, since it involves Chern characters and $\hat{A}$-genus.
 At integral level, we do not state such a principle.